haoranpb/create-vuepress-tmp/docs/guide/cli.md

 ### -i, --install

-Install dependencies after scaffolding, this flag will add one more question for you choose your preferred package manager (default: yarn).
+Install dependencies after scaffolding, this flag will also add one more question for you choose to your preferred package manager (default: yarn).

 ### -d, --debug